eamena-project/eamena-arches-dev/training/part2_timetable.md

 # Jordan training 2/2

-This online training will take place online (app to be defined).
-It is the second part of Database Management training for Arches-powered platform, EAMENA compliant, for cultural heritage management.
-The previous part (part 1) took place in person, in Amman, Jordan (5/11/21 - 9/11/21)
+This is the second part of Database Management training for Arches-powered platform, EAMENA compliant, for cultural heritage management.
+The previous part (part 1) took place in person, in Amman, Jordan (5/11/21 - 9/11/21).
+This part 2  consists of 3 different slots of 3-hours each:
+1. Slot 1: Documentation and installation
+2. Slot 2: Navigate through administration tools
+3. Slot 3: Edit as a Database Manager

+This online training will take place online (app to be defined)

 * Requirements before the start of this the training:
   - one person for each country (Jordan, Lebanon, Palestine) with: